Last fact-checked: 10 April 2023

-If you drive over the border please note your car insurance is not valid in Mexico and you will need to arrange separate coverage.
-It's relatively inexpensive – around $10 a day.
-Alternatively, you can park on the US side for a nominal and walk or take a shuttle into many of the border towns.
+Note: If you drive over the border please, note your car insurance may not be valid in Mexico and you will need to arrange separate coverage.
+It's relatively inexpensive at around $10 a day.
+Alternatively, you can park on the US side for a nominal walk or take a shuttle into many of the border towns.

 Stephen Reinberg.
 Can’t afford the dentist?
 You’re not alone.
 CBS News.
 7 September 2017. https://www.cbsnews.com/news/cant-afford-the-dentist-youre-not-alone/

 International Congress of Oral Implantologists.
 Website accessed: 5 April 2023. https://www.icoi.org/

 Mexico Tourism.
 Visit Mexico.
 Website accessed: 5 April 2023. https://www.visitmexico.com/en

 Biodiversity Loss.
 Ecologic.
 Website accessed: 5 April 2023. http://www.ecologic.org/actions-issues/challenges/biodiversity-loss/

 Mexico World Heritage Sites.
 UNESCO.
 Website accessed: 5 April 2023. http://whc.unesco.org/en/statesparties/mx